-7.6 APPRAISAL OF OPTIONS AND ALTERNATIVES
+7.7 APPRAISAL OF OPTIONS AND ALTERNATIVES

-For most of the issues set out Error!
-Reference source not found.above, the preferred option for addressing the issue and reasonable alternatives to it were appraised at earlier stages of the WCS development against the appraisal framework, according to the methodology set out in Section 2.2.6.
+For most of the issues set out in Sections 7.2 to 7.6above, the preferred option for addressing the issue and reasonable alternatives to it were appraised at earlier stages of the WCS development against the appraisal framework, according to the methodology set out in Section 2.2.7.
 An assessment was made of the likely effects of implementing the preferred option or its alternatives, and conclusions drawn about the performance of the preferred option.
 Recommendations were made where appropriate for addressing the predicted impacts.
 The findings and recommendations from these assessments are set out in earlier SA reports as indicated in Tables 7.2 and 7.3:

-- Initial Sustainability Appraisal of Issues and Options for Waste Core Strategy for Worcestershire, ERM, April 2009 - Sustainability Appraisal of Emerging Preferred Options for the Waste Core Strategy for Worcestershire, ERM, November 2009 - Sustainability Appraisal of the First Draft Submission of the Waste Core Strategy for Worcestershire, ERM, November 2010
+- Initial Sustainability Appraisal of Issues and Options for Waste Core Strategy for Worcestershire, ERM, April 2009 - Sustainability Appraisal of Emerging Preferred Options for the Waste Core Strategy for Worcestershire, ERM, November 2009 - Sustainability Appraisal of the First Draft Submission of the Waste Core Strategy for Worcestershire, ERM, November 2010 - Sustainability Appraisal of the Worcestershire Waste Core Strategy Submission Document, ERM, March 2011